codio-c5/C5-Development/.guides/content/2-4-Introducing-Public-Key-Cryptography-a01b.md

 ### In 1976, Whitfield Diffie and Martin Hellman created public key cryptography.
-It fundamentally alters the process by establishing separate, one-way paths for of encryption and decryption.
+It fundamentally alters the process by establishing separate, one-way paths for encryption and decryption.

 Diffie and Hellman solved the issue of key distribution by realizing that you could encrypt a message securely using a broadly shared public key if you didn't need to decrypt it again.
 Only the recipient would be able to decrypt the ciphertext using a private key.